What Is Interferon?

 Interferon medicine can cause retinopathy.
 Retinopathy is a disease of the retina that can lead to vision loss.
 In most cases, retinopathy due to interferon medicine is mild and reversible.
 However, retinopathy can lead to vision loss.

 Because of the potential for retinopathy, an evaluation by an ophthalmologist is recommended at the beginning of interferon therapy.
 Your ophthalmologist will let you know when you need to return for another exam.
-He or she will use a device called an ophthalmoscope to look for early signs of retina damage.
+They will use a device called an ophthalmoscope to look for early signs of retina damage.
 Tell your regular doctor or your ophthalmologist immediately if you notice any changes to your vision.

 Symptoms of damage due to interferon include: